nikitavoloboev/data/travel/visited/china.md

 # China

-China alongside [Russia](russia.md) remain the two countries with the most number of crimes committed by government against its citizens.
+China alongside [Russia](russia.md) and many more countries needs to move to a proper democracy.

 ## Notes